lemmyhemmingway/coding-challenges/wc/README.md

 # Write Your Own wc Tool | Coding Challenges

-> ## Excerpt
-> This challenge is to build your own version of the Unix command line tool wc!

----
 This challenge is to build your own version of the Unix command line tool wc!

 The Unix command line tools are a great metaphor for good software engineering and they follow the Unix Philosophies of: